Mozilla Commit Access Policy

 This is the lowest level of access.
 It allows someone to check in to the try trees (

-try-comm-central), the user trees and the incubator trees.
+try-comm-central) and the user trees.
 Because this is all it gives, this sort of access can be given out generously to anyone who would find it convenient when helping us or working on a developer's personal project, without worrying about them affecting core code.
 In other words, the target audience for this sort of access might be defined as "friends of and collaborators with Mozilla".

 Level 1a - Named Voucher